 What we do with your information

-Any personal information we collect from this website will be used in accordance with the Data Protection Act 2018 and other applicable laws.
+Any personal information we collect from this website will be used in accordance with the Data Protection Acts and other applicable laws.

 Under no circumstances do we pass your details to anyone without your permission except verified lawful requests by the Police on behalf of the Home Office as required of us by OFCOM.